UKCloud/documentation/articles/dedicated-compute/dc-sco.md

 We operate at least N+1 for hardware resilience on our Dedicated Compute v2 service.
 However, we recommend sizing your resilience according to your workload profile.

-We will reserve at least one physical hosts worth of resources from your allocation to ensure that, in the event of a hardware failure, the service can continue to run and support your workload.
+We will reserve at least one physical host's worth of resources from your allocation to ensure that, in the event of a hardware failure, the service can continue to run and support your workload.

 During a failure scenario, VMs will be restarted on surviving hosts within the Dedicated Compute v2 cluster.
 UKCloud is not responsible for any performance degradation of VMs in the Dedicated Compute v2 cluster caused during a failure scenario due to over contention in the remaining hosts.